Entertainment News Roundup: "The Matrix" co-producer Village Roadshow considering strategic options - WSJ; Alec Baldwin turns over cellphone for 'Rust' shooting probe and more | Entertainment

 Entertainment News Roundup: "The Matrix" co-producer Village Roadshow considering strategic options - WSJ; Alec Baldwin turns over cellphone for 'Rust' shooting probe and more

 The standard plan, which allows for two simultaneous streams, now costs $15.49 per month, up from $13.99, in the United States.
-'Spider-Man' helps Cineworld box office sales climb Cineworld's on Friday reported its December box office sales recovered to nearly 90% of pre-pandemic levels helped by the Marvel superhero film "Spider-Man: No Way Home", sending its shares 3% higher in early trade.
+Betty Blue director Jean-Jacques Beineix dies aged 75 - AFP French film director Jean-Jacques Beineix died on Thursday at the age of 75, his family told Agence France Presse on Friday.

 Following is a summary of current entertainment news briefs.